miltonra/RomCom/README.md

 # RomCom

-**Reduced Order Modelling via GSA/GPR, by Robert A. Milton of The University of Sheffield**
+**Reduced Order Modelling via GSA/GPR, by Robert A. Milton and Solomon F. Brown**

 ## CUDA Prerequisites for GPU usage
 GPU usage requires a ``CUDA`` setup appropriate to the version of PyTorch installed.